TAndrian/TAndrian/README.md

 <h1>Hi :wave: !
 I am a full stack developer</h1>
 <p>Passionnated by web application design, I take great care in the user experience, architecture and code quality of the apps I build .</p>
-My name is Andrian and I am a student at the University of Rennes 1 as a software engineer.
+My name is Andrian and I am a young graduate software engineer from the University of Rennes 1.
-<p>I am currently a full stack developer at Achalander.com.</p>
+<p>I am looking for new career opportunities, interested in M.E.R.N stack projects, but also open to learn new technologies.</p>

 <h1>My techs : </h1>